Father of Strasbourg attacker said his son backed IS group

 PARIS (AP) — The man described as the father of the 29-year-old suspect in this week’s deadly Christmas market attack in Strasbourg says his son subscribed to the beliefs of the Islamic State group.

-The state-run TV channel France 2 showed an interview with Abdelkrim Chekatt on Saturday night, two days after the son was killed in a confrontation with three police officers in his childhood neighborhood in Strasbourg following a massive manhunt.
+The interview with Abdelkrim Chekatt by the state-run France 2 television channel was shown Saturday night, two days after the son was killed in a confrontation with three police officers in his childhood neighborhood in Strasbourg following a massive manhunt.
 Four people died in the Tuesday night attack.
+A dozen others were wounded.

-The father said he had last seen Cherif Chekatt three days before the attack.
+The Christmas market in the eastern city of Strasbourg, seat of the European Parliament, is the largest in France.
+It reopened on Friday after being closed during the search for the suspect.

-He said he’d tried in the past to dissuade his son from believing IS propaganda.
+Chekatt said he had seen his son, Cherif Chekatt, three days before the attack but couldn’t contact him while he was on the run.

 Most Read Nation & World Stories